anomistu/grunt-nwabap-ui5uploader/README.md

 SSL mode handling.
 In case of self signed certificates the useStrictSSL mode option can be set to `false` to allow an upload of files.

+#### options.conn.proxy
+Type: `String`

+If proxy URL is set, all requests to the ABAP server will be sent via proxy.

 #### options.auth.user
 Type: `String`